yt20chill/BAD-Project-Eatvolution/README.md

 ```
 - Obtain calorie ninja api key: [CalorieNinjas](https://calorieninjas.com/) and put it under `CN_API_KEY`=

 - `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` are for google login.
-Follow these steps to obtain the client id and client secret: [Google OAuth2](https://developers.google.com/identity/protocols/oauth2)
+Follow these steps to obtain the client id and client secret: [Google OAuth2](https://developers.google.com/identity/protocols/oauth2).
+You may not need those if you choose not to have google login feature.
+In this case provide set both to "foo" so that the server still runs.

 Keep the rest unchanged unless you are certain about what you are doing.